-This of course does not put us at odds with grammar, because this is still important, but it’s frankly outdated to think that this is the focus of class, or that it will lead to your students learning your desired language.
+This of course does not put us at odds with grammar.
+This is still important, but it’s frankly outdated to be the curriculum focus.
+Or that it will lead to your students learning your desired language.
 For more information and research about this, check out this post on Why I Switched to Comprehensible Input where I presented to my district on the research behind switching to proficiency.
 You can also check out the 3-part video series here below:

 What Comprehensible Input Is NOT

 A teacher talking a mile a minute in front of the class the whole time.
 Comprehensible Input at its core has to be understood.
-It is not just a message, it has to be received.
+It’s not just a message – the reader or listener has to receive it.
 It is different from target language use, but entirely linked.
 To see what I mean, check out the queen of comprehensibility from the CI posse Sarah Breckley.
 She has a great youtube channel that will make you pee in your pants and learn a ton.
 BAYUM.
 For the win!

 More Teachers Using Comprehensible Input Strategies: